 - In ArcGIS Pro, on the ribbon, click the Project tab.
 In the list of tabs on the left, click New.

 Alternatively, you can start a second ArcGIS Pro session.
-If you do that, on the start page, under Recent Templates, click Select another project template to open the Create New Project From Template dialog box.
+If you do that, on the start page, under Recent Templates, click Select another project template to open the browse dialog box.
 Continue with step 4, below.

 - On the New project page, under New, click Portal and expand My Content.